-14.5-9 Discovery
+14.4.9 Discovery

 - a.
 Rights of Inspection and Copying.
-The practitioner may inspect and copy (at his or her expense) any documentary information relevant to the charges that the Medical Staff has in its possession or under its control.
-The body whose decision prompted the hearing may inspect and copy (at its expense) any documentary information relevant to the charges that the practitioner has in his or her possession or under his or her control.
-The requests for discovery shall be fulfilled as soon as practicable.
-Failures to comply with reasonable discovery requests at least 30 days prior to the hearing shall be good cause for a continuance of the hearing. - b.
+The Practitioner may inspect and copy, at his or her expense, any documentary information relevant to the charges that the Medical Executive Committee has in its possession or under its control.
+The Medical Executive Committee may inspect and copy, at its expense, any documentary information relevant to the charges that the Practitioner has in his or her possession or under his or her control.
+Requests for discovery shall be met as soon as practicable.
+Failure to comply with reasonable discovery requests at least thirty (30) days prior to the hearing shall be good cause for a continuance of the hearing. - b.
 Limits on Discovery.
-The Hearing Officer shall rule on discovery disputes the parties cannot resolve.
-Discovery may be denied when justified to protect peer review or in the interest of fairness and equity.
-Further, the right to inspect and copy by either party does not extend to confidential information referring to individually identifiable practitioners other than the practitioner under review nor does it create or imply any obligation to modify or create documents in order to satisfy a request for information. - c.
+The Hearing Officer shall rule on discovery disputes that the parties cannot resolve.
+Discovery may be denied, or safeguards may be imposed when justified to protect peer review or in the interest of fairness and equity.
+Further, the right to inspect and copy by either party does not extend to confidential information referring to individually identifiable practitioners other than the Practitioner under review, nor does it create or imply any obligation to modify or create documents in order to satisfy a request for information. - c.
 Ruling on Discovery Disputes.
 In ruling on discovery disputes, the factors that may be considered include: - 1.
 Whether the information sought may be introduced to support or defend the charges; - 2.
 Whether the information is exculpatory in that it would dispute or cast doubt upon the charges or inculpatory in that it would prove or help support the charges and/or recommendation; - 3.
-The burden on the party of producing the requested information; and - 4.
-What other discovery requests the party has previously made.

-d.
-Objections to Introduction of Evidence Previously Not Produced for the Medical Staff.
-The body whose decision prompted the hearing may object to the introduction of the evidence that was not provided during an appointment, reappointment or privilege application review or during corrective action despite the requests of the peer review body for such information.
-The information will be barred from the hearing by the Hearing Officer unless the practitioner can prove he or she previously acted diligently and could not have submitted the information.
+The burden imposed on the party in possession of the information sought, if access is granted; and - 4.
+Any previous requests for access to information submitted or resisted by the parties to the same proceeding. - d.
+Objections to Introduction of Evidence Previously Not Produced.
+The Medical Executive Committee may object to the introduction of evidence that was not provided during an appointment, reappointment or privilege application review or during corrective action despite the requests of the peer review body for such information.
+The information will be barred from the hearing by the Hearing Officer unless the practitioner can prove he or she previously acted diligently and could not have submitted the information prior to the hearing.

-14.5-10 Pre-Hearing Document Exchange
+14.4.10 Pre-Hearing Document Exchange

-At the request of either party, the parties must exchange all documents that will be introduced at the hearing.
-The documents must be exchanged at least 10 days prior to the hearing.
-A failure to comply with this rule is good cause for the Hearing Officer to grant a continuance.
-Repeated failures to comply shall be good cause for the Hearing Officer to limit the introduction of any documents not provided to the other side in a timely manner.
+The parties shall exchange all documents that will be introduced at the hearing.
+The documents must be exchanged at least ten (10) days prior to the hearing.
+Failure to comply with this rule is good cause for the Hearing Officer to grant a continuance, or to limit the introduction of any documents not provided to the other party in a timely manner.

-14.5-11 Witness Lists
+14.4.11 Witness Lists

-Not less than 15 days prior to the hearing, each party shall furnish to the other a written list of the names and addresses of the individuals, so far as is then reasonably known or anticipated, who are expected to give testimony or evidence in support of that party at the hearing.
+Not less than fifteen (15) days prior to the hearing, each party shall furnish to the other a written list of the names and addresses of the individuals, so far as is then reasonably known or anticipated, who are expected to give testimony or evidence in support of that party at the hearing.
 Nothing in the foregoing shall preclude the testimony of additional witnesses whose possible participation was not reasonably anticipated.
 The parties shall notify each other as soon as they become aware of the possible participation of such additional witnesses.
-The failure to have provided the name of any witness at least 10 days prior to the hearing date at which the witness is to appear shall constitute good cause for a continuance.
+Failure to provide the name of any witness at least ten (10) days prior to the hearing date at which the witness is to appear shall constitute good cause for a continuance.